 1. Start Small

 Don’t build a mega-factory with full automation from day one.
 Start with a small line or pilot project.
-Test the automation process for simple tasks like packing.
+Test the automation process for simple tasks, such as packing.
 Prove it works before expanding.

 2. Simplify the Product

 Products with fewer parts or simpler designs are easier to automate.
-Adidas tried to automate complex shoes, which is part of the reason it failed.
-African factories can start with simpler items, like plastic components, furniture, or straightforward clothing lines.
+Adidas attempted to automate the production of complex shoes, which is part of the reason it failed.
+African factories can start with simpler items, such as plastic components, furniture, or basic clothing lines.

 3. Use Local Advantages